Brenda Wong Aoki: Works

 Aoki's multidisciplinary performances combine Japanese Noh, Kyogen Theater, Commedia dell'arte, movement and voice.
 She uses dance, music and theater with few props, exaggerated movements, and simple sets.
 She has performed in such as venues the Kennedy Center, New Victory Theater on Broadway, Hong Kong Performing Arts Center, the Adelaide International Festival in Australia, the Esplanade in Singapore, the Graz Festival Austria and the International House in Tokyo.
 Aoki's plays have been produced worldwide: Mermaid, a work for symphony, was commissioned by Maestro Kent Nagano, The Queen's Garden was published by Routledge Press and produced at the San Diego Repertory Theatre, Uncle Gunjiro's Girlfriend was the American representative to the Adelaide International Festival, Australia, Random Acts was produced by the Dallas Theater Center, Kuan-Yin: Our Lady of Compassion, a dual commission between Hong Kong and San Francisco.

 Jael Weisman, an early member of the San Francisco Mime Troupe and Dell Arte Player's company directed the majority of Aoki's works.
 Her first play, Obake, came directly out of her Nohgaku training and was based on Japanese ghost stories In Noh, the dead are more important than the living.
 She believed that the actions of the dead bring us to the present and knowing the past allows us to change the future.
 Using her own life stories and observations growing up in a multicultural family, Aoki premiered The Queen's Garden, in 1992.

 Aoki and Izu created Mermaid following the birth of their son, Kai Kane.
 Research led her to the conclusion that all cultures have legends of mermaids because all humans begin as mermaids swimming in their mother's womb.
 This work was based on the Japanese proverb "eat the flesh of a mermaid and you'll live forever."
 Mermaid was commissioned in 1997 by Maestro Kent Nagano and the Berkeley Symphony.
 It is a blend of Western theatricality with Japanese Noh and Kyogen drama backed by combinations of Eastern and Western musical instruments.
+In 2023, Aoki debuted a new multi-media piece about the city of San Francisco, directed by David Furumoto and developed during the COVID-19 pandemic.